JoshDoody/fsn/_posts/2024-09-05-amazon-software-engineer-career-ladder.md

 Like L5, this is a level where there is a glut of people because of the difficulty of moving up from this level (the gap from L6 to L7 is even bigger than the gap from L5 to L6) and because so many external hires are brought in here.
 Amazon _expects_ lots of Engineers to stop or stall at this level.

 The pay range makes a pretty big jump in line with the prestige and expectations of the level as well.
-The range moves to $300,000 or so and up into the $500,000+ range for some folks.
+The range both moves up and widens to $300,000 and into the $500,000+ range for some folks.
 It’s a very wide pay range, which is pretty common at most big tech companies as you move up the career ladder.

 ### L7 (Principal SDE)